African Burial Ground National Monument: Visitor Center

 On February 27, 2010, a visitor center for the African Burial Ground National Monument opened in the Ted Weiss Federal Building at 290 Broadway, which was built over part of the archaeological site.
-The visitor center includes a permanent exhibit, "Reclaiming Our History," on the significance of the burial site.
+The visitor center includes a permanent exhibit, "Reclaiming Our History", on the significance of the burial site.
 Created by Amaze Design, it features a life-sized tableau by StudioEIS depicting a dual funeral for an adult and child.
 Other parts of the exhibit explore the work-life of Africans in early New York and connection to national history, as well as the late 20th-century community success in preserving the burial ground.
 The visitor center includes a 40-person theater and a shop.
 The NPS runs the visitor center and arranges for various cultural exhibitions and events at the site throughout the year.

 Legacy

-In addition to earning designation of the site as a National Historic Landmark and National Monument, the discoveries of the African Burial Ground have changed thinking about early African-American history in New York and the nation.
+In addition to earning several historic-landmark designations for the site, the discoveries of the African Burial Ground have changed thinking about early African-American history in New York and the nation.
 Many new books have been published on this topic.
 In 2005 the New-York Historical Society mounted its first exhibit ever on slavery in New York; the planned six-month run was extended into 2007 because of its popularity.